goldfiglabs/introspector/README.md

 1. What's next on the Roadmap?

    Increasing the breadth of services supported.
 Currently, only a few of the more common resources are properly mapped out, with relationships between them includes.
 We are hard at work adding support for more.
-If there's a particular resources of interest, please file an issue!
+If there's a particular resources of interest (or different services such as GitHub, GSuite, Segment), please file an issue!

 ## Schema Documentation